-The Board of Directors declared a common stock cash dividend of \$0.09 per common share for the fourth quarter of 2013 and the first quarter of 2014.
-The Board of Directors has also determined that there will be a regular quarterly dividend of \$0.09 per share for the second quarter of 2014.
+The Board of Directors declared and paid common stock cash dividends of \$0.09 per common share for the second, third and fourth quarters of 2013.
+The Board of Directors has also determined that there will be a regular quarterly dividend of \$0.09 per share for each of the first two quarters of 2014.
 The Board of Directors also declared a special dividend of \$0.20 per share paid on January 31, 2014 to shareholders of record on January 8, 2014.
 The special dividend may be characterized as a return of capital for federal income tax purposes.